-401k and Other Employer Retirement Plan Rollovers
+401(k) and Other Employer Retirement Plan Rollovers

-Is Moving My 401k, 403b, 457, or TSP in My Best Interest?
+Is Moving My 401(k), 403(b), 457, or TSP in My Best Interest?

-Common Reasons to Roll your 401k, 403b, 457, or TSP to an IRA
+Common Reasons to Roll your 401(k), 403(b), 457, or TSP to an IRA

-- After age 70 and 1/2, if you are no longer working, you are required to make mandatory minimum withdrawals from your retirement plan based upon a schedule found in IRS Publication 590.
-These are known as RMDs (Required Minimum Distributions) and must be performed, at a minimum, according to the set schedule, or under current tax rules you will face a 50% tax penalty on any dollars not withdrawn.
-If you have several retirement plans, you must make these distributions out of each and every one of them.
-Most people choose to consolidate their 401k or other retirement plans into one account for simplicity of record keeping.
+- Required Minimum Distributions can be difficult.
+After age 70 and 1/2, if you are no longer with your company, you must make mandatory withdrawals from your retirement plan based upon a schedule found in IRS Pub.
+590. If these withdrawals are not taken on time you will face a 50% tax penalty on any dollars not withdrawn.
+If you have several retirement plans, you must make these distributions out of each and every plan.
+Most people choose to consolidate their 401(k) or other retirement plans into one account for simplicity of record keeping.

-Common Reasons Not to Roll your 401k, 403b, 457, or TSP to an IRA
+Common Reasons Not to Roll your 401(k), 403(b), 457, or TSP to an IRA

-- You have a large position of highly appreciated company stock in your 401k.
+- You have a large position of highly appreciated company stock in your 401(k).
 If this is the case, then the most prudent course of action would be for us to help you explore if you have NUA (Net Unrealized Appreciation) treatment available.
-NUA treatment, if available, allows you to distribute the stock directly from your plan into a brokerage account - and afterwards, if you hold your stock for at least one year, sales of the stock at a future point in time are taxed as capital gains instead of ordinary income,.
+NUA treatment allows you to distribute the stock directly from your plan into a brokerage account - and afterwards, if you hold your stock for at least one year, sales of the stock at a future point in time are taxed as capital gains instead of ordinary income.
 This difference in tax treatment can mean substantial savings over the course of your retirement.
 Additionally, unlike IRAs and employer retirement plans, there is no requirement for you to sell the stock at all - which means that you are not forced to pay taxes on these dollars during your lifetime if you do not need them.
 It is important to know, however, that when you distribute the stock to your brokerage account - you must pay regular income tax on the cost basis of the stock at that time.
 Our team can assist you with the tax analysis on an NUA option, to determine if it makes sense for you.

 - You have certain irreplaceable investments in your plan that you like.
-These are found more commonly in 401k plans than in 403b, 457, or TSP accounts.
+These are found more commonly in 401(k) plans than in 403(b), 457, or TSP accounts.
 Some company plans offer a "Stable Value" fund that guarantees a certain interest rate and has no volatility; other company plans offer "private label" investments that are not available elsewhere.
 If this is the case, you may wish to keep some of your dollars in your employer retirement plan as opposed to rolling them to an IRA.